Jason2Brownlee/blog/content/posts/selfish-software.md

 I like the name, I guess.

+Perhaps the process of creating software this way we can call "**chat-driven programming**" and the artifacts that are a result we can call "**selfish software**", or what I have previously been calling "**disposable software**".

 I like the "how to start section" too.

 For example, this snippet on the need to re-think the approach: